 We strongly advise you book, due to high demand and to ensure you get to enjoy the Christmas Experience booking is highly recommended.

-If you are planning to visit Santa’s North Pole please book as early as possible as we expect to be sold out prior to The Christmas Experience opening.
-HOWEVER… Santa in the Elf Village is a drop in on Tuesdays and Wednesday 11am – 2pm for pre-schoolers, no pre-booking is required, simply turn up at the Elf Village.
+If you are planning to visit Santa in the North Pole please book as early as possible as tickets will sell out prior to The Christmas Experience opening.

 Where can I book?